-This new mesh set sure is not a replacement for the previous ZenWiFi XT8.
-The two have little in common, despite the same look and similar hardware specs.
+This new mesh set is not a replacement for the previous ZenWiFi XT8.
+Despite the same look and similar hardware specs, the two have little in common.

 As such, the new mesh makes the most sense if you use wired backhaul with it.
 But then, it won't deliver the full potential of Wi-Fi 6E, at least at the satellite unit.

-On the other hand, if you’re thinking of going wireless backhaul, consider the XT8, the RT-AX92U, or any tri-band AiMesh set instead.
-Unless your house is a large open space — chances it’s not — the ET8 will be very slow.
+On the other hand, if you're thinking of going wireless backhaul, consider the XT8, the RT-AX92U, or any tri-band AiMesh set instead.
+Unless your house is an ample open space -- chances it's not -- the ET8 will be very slow.

-Dong’s note: Since I already posted a detailed post on the ET8 vs XT8 matchup and a primer on Asus routers’ common features as a whole, this review focuses mostly on the ET8’s performance and how to best use it.
+Dong's note: Since I already posted a detailed post on the ET8 vs XT8 matchup and a primer on Asus routers' standard features as a whole, this review focuses mainly on the ET8's performance and how to best use it.

 Asus ZenWiFi ET8 AXE6600: A new type of “dual-band” mesh hardware

-The ZenWiFi ET8 is the second Wi-Fi 6E mesh set I’ve review, the first being the Linksys AXE8400, and it proved what had always been suspected of.
-This type of new “tri-band” hardware is basically the same as dual-band.
+The ZenWiFi ET8 is the second Wi-Fi 6E mesh set I've reviewed, the first being the Linksys AXE8400, and it proved what I had always suspected.
+This type of "tri-band" hardware is a new "dual-band."

-As a result, the mesh can’t dedicate any of its band as the wireless backhaul — it’d not be able to serve clients on that band.
+As a result, the mesh can't dedicate any of its bands as the wireless backhaul -- it'd not be able to serve clients on that band.

-And that’d also be the case when any of its other two bands, 2.4GH and 5GHz, was used in this role.
-And yes, the system more likely uses one of these two as the backhaul since the range of the 6GHz band is just too short for the job.
+And that'd also be the case when any of its other two bands, 2.4GH and 5GHz, were used in this role.
+And yes, the system more likely uses one of these two as the backhaul since the range of the 6GHz band is just too short to work reliably for backhauling.

-The point is: Unless you use this mesh system in an ideal environment — one with lots of open space where you can place the two hardware units no more than 60 feet (18 m) away within the line of sight — the ET8 will be slow — more in the performance section below.
+The point is: Unless you use this mesh system in an ideal environment -- one with lots of open space where you can place the two hardware units no more than 60 feet (18 m) away within the line of sight -- the ET8 will be slow.

 Asus ZenWiFi ET8 AXE6600: Hardware specifications (vs ZenWiFi XT8)

-You will note in the table below that the ET8 is basically the XT8 without a 2nd 5GHz band, plus a 6GHz band.
+You will note in the table below that the ET8 is the XT8 without a 2nd 5GHz band plus a 6GHz band.

-Other than that, the two a essentially the same.
-And that goes for their look, the number of network ports, and processing power.
-In fact, you can’t tell the two apart at all, from their appearances.
+Other than that, the two are essentially the same.
+And that goes for the look, the number of network ports, and the processing power.
+In fact, you can't tell the two apart at all from their appearances.

 That said, this is a 2-pack mesh system that includes two identical routers.
-Pick either as the main node, and you can use the other as the satellite that automatically extends the Wi-Fi network of the main router.
+Pick either as the primary router and you can use the other as the satellite that automatically extends the Wi-Fi network.